sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0500 - copy-to-section.md

 Examples
 ====

-For an example, see [Advanced: Add global information to sections](doc:sections-example-copy-to-section).
+For an example, see [Advanced: Transform sections data](doc:sections-example-copy-to-section).